Samoney2005/CS---2334/README.md

 Programming Structures &amp; Abstractions

 ## Overview
-This repository contains assignments and projects for the **Programming Structures & Abstractions** class (C-S-----2334) at [Your School Name].
+This repository contains assignments and projects for the **Programming Structures & Abstractions** class (C-S-----2334) at the University of Oklahoma.
 The focus of this class is to introduce the concepts of programming structures and abstractions, with a primary focus on **Java** programming.

 ## Key Concepts
 In this course, students will learn about: